raymondkiu/bioinformatics-tools/README.md

 ```

 ## 11. basename-one-liner.sh
-This bash script uses basename software to generate prefixes in one line
+This bash script uses basename software to generate prefixes in one line.
-For example if you have three fastq files in the same directory BA1_R1.fastq BA2_R1.fastq BA3_R1.fastq
+For example if you have three fastq files in the same directory BA1_R1.fastq BA2_R1.fastq BA3_R1.fastq.
 Using this one-liner command will generate (based on same pattern of suffixes, in this case _R1.fastq):
 ```
 $ basename-one-liner.sh _R1.fastq